SubasiMehmet/MySwiftEducation/1001_StringManipulation.md

 ### Drop First() & Last()

 > Drop() doesn't drop in original text.
-It returns dropped string and needs to bes assigned to hold.
+It returns dropped string and needs to be assigned to hold.

     let strDropFirst = str.dropFirst()  //Assigning